patcha-ranat/Ecommerce-Invoice-End-to-end/README.md

 However, importing airflow connections and variables through CLI is still a manual process and we don't expect this steps in production.
 So, using airflow entrypoint become important. [airflow-entrypoint.sh](./airflow-entrypoint.sh) is specified in `docker-compose.yml` file in `entrypoint` section to be executed everytime when airflow containers created and started. `airflow-entrypoint.sh` is defined with many steps including importing conenctions and variables, authenticating with gcloud using ADC, and the last line is defined according to airflow official site to continue airflow default entrypoint.

 **Note:**
-- gcloud authentication line is very important to make the container being able to pull docker image from the private repository (GAR).
+- gcloud authentication line is very important to make the container be able to pull docker image from the private repository (GAR).
 After the entrypoint executed, the container will contains sensitive information from using ADC to `print-access-token` into `~/.docker/config.json`.
 This line of code is equal to `gcloud auth configure-docker <region>...`.
 - However, this process do not make airflow image become sensitive, because we did not copy ADC file to docker image directly, instead we use mounting volume.
 This sensitive information will be contained only in container and after entrypoint is executed, not in image.
-Without proper setting up mounting part, the airflow image wouldn't operate properly.
+Without proper setting up mounting part, the airflow container wouldn't operate properly.

 #### Entrypoint Debugging:
 ```